MeyerSoundLaboratoriesInc/occt/dox/user_guides/modeling_algos/modeling_algos.md

 The *Geom2dAPI_InterCurveCurve* class  allows the evaluation of the intersection points (*gp_Pnt2d*) between two  geometric curves (*Geom2d_Curve*) and the evaluation of the points  of self-intersection of a curve.

-@image html /user_guides/modeling_algos/images/modeling_algos_image003.png  "Intersection and self-intersection of curves"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image003.png  "Intersection and self-intersection of curves"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image003.png,"Intersection and self-intersection of curves",420}

 In both cases, the  algorithm requires a value for the tolerance (Standard_Real) for the confusion  between two points.
 The default tolerance value used in all constructors is *1.0e-6.*

-@image html /user_guides/modeling_algos/images/modeling_algos_image004.png "Intersection and tangent intersection"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image004.png "Intersection and tangent intersection"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image004.png,"Intersection and tangent intersection",420}

 The algorithm returns a  point in the case of an intersection and a segment in the case of tangent  intersection.